-Sleep is the third pillar of good health, together with a healthy diet and moderate exercise.
+Sleep is an essential pillar of good health, alongside a healthy diet and exercise.

 This is the message that the Australasian Sleep Association, Sleep Health Foundation and other stakeholders have been driving home to our political leaders.
 It is backed up with robust data highlighting the magnitude of health issues related to poor sleep and sleep disorders, and the marked individual, economic and social benefits associated with their effective treatment.
 Our efforts resulted in the Federal Government establishing a Parliamentary Inquiry into Sleep Health Awareness.
 The Inquiry received over 130 submissions and held public hearings around the country.
 The report, and its 11 recommendations, were tabled in Parliament in April 2019.

 In early 2014, ASA and the Sleep Health Foundation (SHF) joined forces to raise awareness of sleep health across all levels of society - among politicians, health professionals and the general public.
 In March 2014 the two organisations hosted a Parliamentary Symposium in Canberra on “Poor Sleep: A Challenge to National Health, Productivity and Safety” to bring together representatives of interested organisations to consider how to raise awareness on the contribution of sleep health to national health, productivity and safety.